Manny Delcarmen

-Manuel Delcarmen (born February 16, 1982) is an American former professional baseball pitcher.
-He previously pitched in Major League Baseball (MLB) from 2005 through 2010, mainly for the Boston Red Sox; he was a member of Boston's 2007 World Series championship team.
-Delcarmen last played professionally in 2018.
-He is currently an assistant coach with Fisher College in Boston.
+Manuel Delcarmen (born February 16, 1982), nicknamed The Pride of Hyde Park, is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) from 2005 through 2010 for the Boston Red Sox and Colorado Rockies; he was a member of Boston's 2007 World Series championship team.
+He later served as an assistant coach with Fisher College in Boston during the 2022 season.